DR. ABRAM TROSKY

 U.S. Coast Guard Academy

-Abram Trosky is Lecturer in Ethics and Political Theory at the Coast Guard Academy from Boston University where he was Presidential Fellow in the Department of Political Science.
-There, he helped lead seminars in American politics, international relations, and American diplomatic history as a graduate student, and taught courses in classical and modern political theory as Senior Lecturer in the College of Arts and Sciences.
-He created and taught classes in modern political theory, political philosophy in literature, race and identity and science and ethics at Boston-area institutions including BU, MIT, and Simmons College.
+Abram Trosky is Lecturer in Ethics and Political Theory at the Coast Guard Academy.
+He was previously Presidential Fellow in the Department of Political Science at Boston University.
+There, he helped lead seminars in American politics, international relations, foreign policy and diplomatic history, and taught courses in classical and modern political theory as Senior Lecturer in the College of Arts and Sciences.

 Dr. Trosky's Curriculum Vitae